parischap/configs/README.md

 # 5 - About vitest:

 Creating a workspace is useful if we need to run all test files with the vitest cli from the monorepo level.
 But we run tests in each package seperately.
 So do not use this feature.
 In settings.json, add `"vitest.maximumConfigs": 15` so the vitest vscode extension can load all extensions.

+# 6 - About paths

+Posix paths are understood in all environments (including Windows).
+And configuration files (like package.json, tsconfig.json,...) only understand Posix paths.
+For that reason, this package works only with Posix paths.
+Only issue is when reading a directory with the `{recursive:true}` option, we get some local-system paths that we must therefore convert with the `utils.fromOsPathToPosixPath` function